HashiniEdandupola/SF-Coursework/README.md

 ## About The Project
-Implementing full functional distributed system for bank.This is the basic summary of this project.<br>
+Implementing full functional distributed system for bank.
+This is the basic summary of this project.<br>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Built With